AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 Property Overrides
 ------------------

-Sds has the ability to override certain aspects of an Sds Type at the Sds Stream level.
+SDS has the ability to override certain aspects of an SDS Type at the SDS Stream level.
-Meaning we apply a change to a specific Sds Stream without changing the Sds Type or the behavior of any other Sds Streams based on that type.
+Meaning we apply a change to a specific SDS Stream without changing the SDS Type or the read behavior of any other SDS Streams based on that type.

 In the sample, the InterpolationMode is overridden to a value of Discrete for the property Radians.
-Now if a requested index does not correspond to a real value in the stream then ``null``, or the default value for the data type, is returned by the Sds Service.
+Now if a requested index does not correspond to a real value in the stream then ``null``, or the default value for the data type, is returned by the SDS Service.
 The following shows how this is done in the code:

 .. code:: javascript